Lumarstar/AISG_Foundations_In_AI/Introduction to Python/0__overview.md

 ## References
 This set of notes is made with reference to Datacamp's ["Introduction to Python" course](https://app.datacamp.com/learn/courses/intro-to-python-for-data-science).

+## Lesson Description

+Python is a general-purpose programming language that is becoming ever more popular for data science.
+Companies worldwide are using Python to harvest insights from their data and gain a competitive edge.
+You will learn about powerful ways to store and manipulate data, and helpful data science tools to begin conducting your own analyses.

+## Learning Objectives

+- Use Python interactively
+- Recognise Python’s basic data types
+- Able to store, access and manipulate data in lists
+- Able to use functions, methods and packages appropriately

 ## Table of Contents

 ### [Python Basics](https://github.com/Lumarstar/AISG_Foundations_In_AI/blob/main/Introduction%20to%20Python/1__python_basics.md#python-basics)